Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization: Author Contributions

 \section{Author Contributions}

-HCM designed and implemented the algorithms, wrote the manuscript and helped in supervising CBD, VRG, and VLF.
+HCM developed and implemented the algorithms, applied them to the datasets, prepared the manuscript, and assisted in supervising CBD, VRG, and VLF.
 JD provided overall supervision and contributed to all aspects of this project.
 CBD contributed to the development and analysis of multi-harmonic corrections.
 MST helped with mouse experiments.
 VRG helped in statistical analysis.
 CM provided the mouse sample.
 VLF helped with the phase-step corrections.
 KH and LGB helped setup the X-ray system.
 AN provided pre-experiment samples to optimize the system.
 All authors reviewed the manuscript.